Farinata or socca is an easy recipe made by mixing chickpea flour and extra virgin olive oil, then baking it in the oven for about 20 minutes.

 You can add Middle-Eastern and Mediterranean dishes like a fresh Shirazi salad, tabbouleh, Greek tzatziki, Italian sautéed eggplant, or Moroccan Zaalouk.

 Inspired by this recipe, we created two main variations of farinata:

 Zucchini pie without egg: an onion and zucchini filling made with chickpea flour and coated by a thin layer of dough.

-Frittata without eggs: crisp on the outside, soft and moist on the inside; this eggless frittata isvery close to the real deal.
+Frittata without eggs: crisp on the outside, soft and moist on the inside, this eggless frittata made with chickpea flour is easy, nutritious, and delicious.

 - Pour over a spoon: don't pour directly into the baking tray, but over a spoon first to not displace the oil on the tray.
 This way, your farinata won't stick.

 - Remove some of the foam that forms on top of the chickpea batter.
 It tends to burn in the oven.